gottscj/Hangfire.Mongo/README.md

 }
 ```

-NOTE: By default the parameter InvisibilityTimeout of the MongoStorageOptions is configure with the value null, making the job to stay in the status 'processing' in the case of the error in the application.
-To solved this issue, set the value for 30 minutes how in the SqlServerStorageOptions.
+NOTE: By default the parameter `InvisibilityTimeout` of the `MongoStorageOptions` is configured with the value `null`, making the job to stay in status 'processing' in case of an error in the application.
+To solve this issue, set the value for 30 minutes like in the [SqlServerStorageOptions](https://docs.hangfire.io/en/latest/configuration/using-sql-server.html).

 ```csharp
 public void Configuration(IAppBuilder app)
 {